 At yogaview we believe that yoga is an extremely personal and individual endeavor.
-We have gathered together some of the most experienced and non-dogmatic teachers in the area to offer ongoing classes that will improve your life by reducing stress and making you more healthy and more centered.
-The style of our classes is primarily vinyasa, which indicates a blend of alignment-based yoga combined with creative sequencing and an emphasis on moving in synch with the breath.
-While all our classes are great and most of our instructors are similar in many ways, you will naturally resonate with some classes and approaches more than others.
+The style of our classes is primarily vinyasa, which indicates a blend of alignment-based yoga combined with creative sequencing and an emphasis on moving in sync with the breath.
+While most of our instructors are similar in many ways, some classes and approaches will naturally resonate with you more than others.
 For this reason we encourage you to try different classes at different times to find the ones that suit you.
-All of our teachers encourage you to modify your practice to suit your needs on any given day to the best of your ability and we will do our best to help with this understanding.
-Below, please find descriptions for the various levels of classes.
-Finding the right class level will greatly enhance your experience.
-Feel free to ask our teachers and staff for help in finding classes that work for your needs.
+All of our teachers will encourage you to modify your practice to suit your needs on any given day to the best of your ability.
+On our class schedule pages, you can find the descriptions for the various types of classes which are also listed below.
+Feel free to ask our teachers and staff for help when you are looking for the right classes for you.

-Level 1: taught by our most experienced instructors, yogaview’s level 1 classes focus on the basics of good alignment, breathing techniques (pranayama), and work to help students realize a strong foundation in yoga to help make one’s approach to life more effective, fun and less stressful.
-These classes are ideal for the beginner or for anyone who enjoys working on the fundamental aspects of the practice.
+Level 1: these classes focus on the basics of alignment and breathing techniques.
+They help students set the foundation and are ideal for the beginner or for anyone who enjoys working on the fundamental aspects of the practice.

 All Levels: these classes continue to develop the foundational poses while accommodating a broader range of experience levels.
 Sequencing moves at a slightly faster pace than our level 1 classes.
 Some prior yoga experience and familiarity with basic poses is recommended.

 Level 2: these classes will assume some working knowledge of the basic poses.
 There will be more of an emphasis on the flow of the class and in linking the various positions.
-As with all of our classes, students are encouraged to work at his or her own pace.
+As with all of our classes, students are encouraged to work at their own pace.
 There is more of an expectation in these classes that students will know how to do this.

-Mysore Style: This style is modeled after the ashtanga yoga classes in Mysore, India taught by it's primary teacher the late Sri K. Pattabhi Jois.
+Mysore Style: This style is modeled after the ashtanga yoga classes in Mysore, India taught by the late Sri K. Pattabhi Jois.
 Mysore class provides an opportunity for students of all levels to develop a “self practice,” which is an integral part of the ashtanga system.
 Students work independently on the particular series of postures that is most appropriate for them.
 The teacher assists, adjusts and may quietly discuss particular difficulties or concerns with individual students during class.
 Students may enter at any time during the scheduled class and begin their practice.
-These classes are open to All Levels and no prior experience is required.
-No class offered on new moon and full moon days.
-Visit this online calendar for a full listing of new moon and full moon days.
+No prior experience with Mysore is required.
+Classes are cancelled on new moon and full moon days.
+Visit this online calendar for a full listing of moon days.

-Restorative: A restorative practice is an important component of your weekly practice as it greatly restores and keeps your body and mind calm.
-There are a variety of asanas each with specific benefits and energetic qualities.
-Generally most restorative asanas relieve stress by taking the practitioner into a deep state of relaxation.
-Restorative asana also stimulates and soothes the internal organs, calms the central nervous system so it deactivates the "flight or flight" and improves concentration.
-It's a great addition to a beginner or seasoned practitioner and will leave you feeling calm and grounded.
+Restorative: A restorative practice helps to relieve stress by taking the practitioner into a deep state of relaxation utilizing props and longer holds in poses.
+Restorative asana stimulates and soothes the internal organs, calms the central nervous system by deactivating the "flight or flight" responses, and improves concentration.
+It will leave you feeling calm and grounded.

 Yin: “Yin” refers to still, quiet poses as opposed to active, high octane poses.
 Yin Yoga uses seated & reclining poses with long passive holds to allow gravity to do the work.
 The sensations you feel will be deep in the connective tissues and the joints, rather than the muscles.

-Prenatal: This class is designed for expectant moms in all stages of their pregnancy.
-Experience relaxing yet challenging poses suitable for students of all levels.
+Prenatal: These classes are designed for expectant moms in all stages of their pregnancy.
 Students will learn key poses intended to help alleviate common aches and pains associated with pregnancy like back pain, leg cramps, and sciatica.
-Simple breathing techniques that are beneficial throughout the entire pregnancy are also taught in this helpful class.
+Breathing techniques beneficial throughout the entire pregnancy are also utilized.